ctuning/reproduce-milepost-project/README.md

 Notes
 =====

+## Using 1 process to extract MILEPOST features

 Note that you currently can't use multiple instances of MILEPOST GCC to extract features from multiple files in parallel (see related issue [#6](https://github.com/ctuning/reproduce-milepost-project/issues/6)).
 Therefore, if you use makefile to extract features, set 1 process as follows: